The Xometry app works best with JavaScript enabled!

 Impact tests are performed so that engineers, manufacturers, scientists, and researchers can characterize how a material behaves when subjected to a sudden load.
 This allows engineers and designers to optimize product designs for particular applications.
 It also helps manufacturers to establish quality control standards for their products and enables scientists and researchers to characterize a material’s toughness.
 Each of the items described facilitates the creation of products and structures that are safer for the end user.

-What Are the Different Types of Impact Testing?
+Different Types of Impact Testing

 Four types of impact testing are described in detail below, encompassing the pendulum, drop-weight, and dynamic tear methods: